 Mary E. Herbert

 Mary is a New Orleans native and lived there most of her life where she attended Immaculate Heart of Mary School from kindergarten through 8th grade and then St. Mary’s Dominican High School thereafter.
 She continued her education at Southeastern Louisiana University where she graduated with a Bachelor of Science in Accounting.
 She later became a Certified Public Accountant and a Certified Government Financial Manager.
 She retired in 2007 from the Orleans Levee District as the Chief Financial Officer and moved to Hammond in October of that same year.
 Mary says her involvement here at St. Margaret has been such a rewarding experience because the parish community is so welcoming, generous and caring.

-A wife and mother of a beautiful girl Emery (and also three Australian Shepherds and two cats), Lanie has been employed by St. Margaret since February 2015.
+A wife and mother of a beautiful girl Emery, a handsome newborn Hudson (and also three Australian Shepherds and two cats), Lanie has been employed by St. Margaret since February 2015.
 Lanie is responsible for welcoming all visitors to the St. Margaret campus both by phone and in person; she also produces our weekly Parish Bulletin called The Pew Buddy.
 A native of Maurepas, Lanie commented “St. Margaret will always be my Church parish!”
 She has been a parishioner since she was in the fourth grade.
 Lanie specifically enjoys St. Margaret’s “welcoming community of peace, love and unity in times of hardship.”

 Coordinator of Adult Formation